melezhik/outthentic-dsl/README.md

     }
     CODE

 Generators are commonly used to create an asserts.

-Input:

-    number: 10

-DSL code:
+This is short example for Ruby language:

     number: (\d+)